keyboard_arrow_up

 Linearity

-The maximum deviation of the calibration curve (average of upscale and downscale readings) from a straight line positioned to pass through the upper and lower range values.
+The maximum deviation of a calibration curve from a straight line that passes through the upper and lower range values, using the average of readings in both directions.

 Noise